Today I continue to explain why I’m investing in real estate over stocks. This post goes into the powerful tax benefits of rental real estate.

 This is a follow up post to Part 1.
 This multi-part post discusses why starting this year, I’m sinking more of my capital into real estate as my preferred taxable investment class.
 This post goes into the powerful tax benefits of rental real estate.

-If you haven’t read Part 1 yet, please take a second and check it out.
+If you haven’t read the first part yet, please take a second and check it out: Why I’m investing in real estate over stocks – Part 1

 What about retirement accounts?